Single Cell Facility

 Working closely with the MRC WIMM's FACS and Sequencing Facilities, as well as the MRC WIMM Centre for Computational Biology, we can offer complete end to end genomic processing of single cell samples.
 For researches that want to do their own processing, we offer training and expertise in most single cell techniques, as well as the specialised equipment and lab-space required.
 We are part of the wider Oxford Single Cell Consortium.

 How the facility works

-The facility is managed day to day by Dr Neil Ashley, the Facility Manager under the scientific direction of Professor Adam Mead.
+The facility is managed day to day by Dr Neil Ashley, the Facility Manager, under the scientific direction of Professor Adam Mead.
 New users are trained in use of the clean room by the facility manager and are then granted card access.
-The two C1 machines and PCR workstations can be booked via Agendo.
+The space and equipment can be booked via Agendo.
 Billing is based on group usage of the facility determined by Agendo bookings per quarter.

 Ezh2 and Runx1 Mutations Collaborate to Initiate Lympho-Myeloid Leukemia in Early Thymic Progenitors